 Q: What Are The Tax Incentives For Solar Power?

 A: The main tax incentive for solar power in the U.S. is the Solar Investment Tax Credit (ITC), which lets homeowners and businesses deduct part of their solar installation costs from federal taxes.
-The ITC rate has been decreasing over time.
-Additionally, many states provide solar incentives.
+The federal solar tax credit rate has been decreasing over time.
+Additionally, many states, including New York and New Jersey, provide solar incentives.
 It’s best to check local resources or consult a tax professional for current details.

 Q: What Are Common Solar Power Laws?